Etheryte/vue-auto-dropzone/README.md

 | `setResize()` | Override [the `resize()` function](https://www.dropzonejs.com/#config-resize) |
 | `setTransformFile()` | Override [the `transformFile()` function](https://www.dropzonejs.com/#config-transformFile) |

-Additional methods on the instance expose the internal Dropzone instance, but those are officially unsupported as they may with a new Dropzone release.
+Additional methods on the instance expose the internal Dropzone instance, but those are officially unsupported as they may change with a new Dropzone release.
 All exposed internals come with corresponding setters similar to those shown above.

 ## Contributing